BCCNP has put health and safety protocols in place to reduce the risk of COVID-19 transmission.

-BCCNP will automatically issure you with practising RPN registration.
+If you have provisional registration, your registration will be automatically converted to practising RPN registration.
 You will be notified once this has been done.

 If you fail on your first attempt at the exam, you may apply to write the exam again.
 Please contact email@example.com for instructions how to do this.

 If you fail the exam twice, you may write it a third time after completing any conditions set by the BCCNP Registration Committee in order for you to be eligible to do so.